Why Did Russia Attack The 2016 Election? This Week's Whirlwind Offers New Clues

 I hope the White House corrects the record and denounces in categorical terms this ridiculous request from Putin.
 Not doing so creates moral equivalency between a legitimacy US indictment of Russian intelligence officers and a crazy, completely fabricated story invented by Putin https://t.co/K1ZvrNwTu3— Michael McFaul (@McFaul) July 18, 2018

-By Wednesday evening a growing chorus was suggesting that the administration should reject Putin's offer out of hand.
+By Wednesday evening, a growing chorus was suggesting that the administration should reject Putin's offer out of hand.

 "We're not turning @McFaul or any other American public servant over to Russia to be prosecuted for non-existent crimes.
 The White House should make that clear immediately," Sen. Mark Warner, D-Va., the top Democrat on the Senate intelligence committee wrote on Twitter.
 Similar sentiments were expressed by Rep. Ted Lieu, D-Calif., former Florida GOP Gov. Jeb Bush, and former Obama U.N.
-Amb.
-Samantha Power.
+Ambassador Samantha Power.

-However Putin got the impression that McFaul was running a counter-revolution against him, he has evidently believed it for years.
-McFaul told NPR's Terry Gross about two occasions on which he and just one other American went in for a meeting with Putin in Moscow — one time with then-Secretary of State John Kerry and another with then-national security adviser Tom Donilon.
+However, Putin got the impression that McFaul was running a counter-revolution against him, and he has evidently believed it for years.
+McFaul told NPR's Terry Gross about two occasions on which he and just one other American went in for a meeting with Putin in Moscow — once with then-Secretary of State John Kerry and another with then-national security adviser Tom Donilon.

 "He looked straight at me in the eye," McFaul remembered.
 "And he said, 'We know what you're doing.
 We know that you're, you know, trying to support the opposition.
 And we're going to stop you.' "